 Question 8 (role of the state in the evolution of money).
-37
+This question was answered by just one candidate.

 Public Economics

 The two part A questions are both compulsory.
 Candidates choose two questions from part B. There were 22 candidates in total.
 The table below reports the distribution of marks across the different questions.